21 Thanksgiving Charcuterie Boards Too Good to Be a Side Dish in 2025

 21. S'mores

-When it comes to a Thanksgiving dessert charcuterie board, no other impresses a crowd quite like a S'mores board.
-Filled with chocolate, marshmallows, graham crackers, other finger food ideas and special toppings like sprinkles and M&M's, a s'mores board is fun for the whole family.
+When it comes to a Thanksgiving dessert charcuterie board, nothing impresses a crowd quite like a s'mores board.
+Filled with chocolate, marshmallows, graham crackers and other finger food ideas like special toppings like sprinkles and M&M's, a s'mores board is fun for the whole family.

 Practice Thanksgiving Cooking With Top Chefs

-Now that we’ve taken care of the Thanksgiving charcuterie board, there’s still a whole feast to prepare!
-But first, it’s important that you are prepared.
+Now that we’ve taken care of the Thanksgiving charcuterie board, there’s still a whole feast to prepare.
+But first, you must be prepared.
 Luckily, there’s a slew of top chefs out there who are waiting to help you make an unforgettable Thanksgiving menu.